Raid-Training-Initiative/RTI/text/main/faq.md

 `[10] What build should I run?`
 We want to encourage players to build up a variety of roles they can perform.
 Having more increases your desirability in raids and gives you more opportunities, as well as just improving your understanding of each encounter.

-Chronomancers (support) are always in short supply (namely the variant with boon duration).
-Niche builds, such as hand kiter on Deimos, are also far and few between.
-Healers, especially druid and renegade, are always a good idea to have in any raider's arsenal.
+:chronomancer: **Chronomancers** (support) are always in short supply.
+Niche builds, such as Hand Kiter on :deimos: **Deimos**, are also far and few between.
+Healers, especially :druid: **Druid** and :firebrand: **Firebrand**, are always a good idea to have in any raider's arsenal.

-Players that try to stick to pure DPS should also have options between power-based DPS and condition-based DPS, including DPS roles which are more effective on bosses with unusual circumstances (e.g. if we're on Largos, a class that is good for moving targets that attack often such as condition Mirage/Chronomancer is extremely helpful).
+Players that try to stick to pure DPS should also have options between power-based DPS and condition-based DPS, including DPS roles which are more effective on bosses with unusual circumstances (e.g. if we're on :largos: **Largos**, a class that is good for moving targets that attack often such as Condition :mirage: **Mirage** / :chronomancer: **Chronomancer** is extremely helpful).

 In #class_guides we talk a bit more about some builds you can run and what we usually take into RTI trainings.
 _ _